-The following table gives the valid selections for an application complying to the present document for the logical structure in figure 8.4, if the FID is used.
+Table 8.1 gives the valid selections for an application complying to the present document for the logical structure in figure 8.4, if the FID is used.
 Reselection of the last selected file is also allowed but not shown.